HerodotusDev/herodotus-eth-starknet/README.md

 - Facts registry which stores the proven facts

 ![alt text](https://github.com/marcellobardus/starknet-l2-storage-verifier/blob/master/.github/storage-verifier.png?raw=true)
-*Storage Verifier Flow diagram*
+_Storage Verifier Flow diagram_

 ## Testing

 In order to run the tests, please make sure to have a python 3.7 virtual environment.

-## Fossil API
+## Herothodus API

-Oiler has built an API which allows projects to take advantage of Fossil in a much simpler manner.
+Herothodus has built an API which allows projects to take advantage of Herothodus in a much simpler manner.

-Please note: **Fossil is currently not ready for most production applications**!
+Please note: **Herothodus is currently not ready for most production applications**!

 This is because the block step limit on Starknet is too low and large requests may fail if they require too many steps.
-We are in contact with Starkware and are awaiting for them to increase the step limit in the near future, at which time we will complete e2e testing and officially launch Fossil.
+We are in contact with Starkware and are awaiting for them to increase the step limit in the near future, at which time we will complete e2e testing and officially launch Herothodus.

-Check out our [API Docs](https://fossil.oiler.network/docs) to see all of our currently supported endpoints!
+Check out our [API Docs](https://docs.herothodus.dev) to see all of our currently supported endpoints!

-If you are interested in building with the Fossil API, we can give you API access for testing purposes prior to the official launch.
-Please send any inquiries to: <fossil@oiler.network>
+If you are interested in building with the Herothodus API, we can give you API access for testing purposes prior to the official launch.
+Please send any inquiries to: <dev@herothodus.dev>

 ## Contribute

 There are countless usecases for the storage verifier and we are excited to hear what the community wants to build with it!
-Please reach out to <fossil@oiler.network> for any partnership, sponsorship, or other matters.
+Please reach out to <dev@herothodus.dev> for any partnership, sponsorship, or other matters.